Sharing Excess Warehouse App

 ⇒ Disorganized and confusing

-There are situations in which food is forgotten to be distributed and gets stuck in the SE warehouse.
+Sometimes food is forgotten to be distributed and gets stuck in the warehouse.
 However, the app doesn't remind workers about it.

 ⇒ The food loses quality and isn't qualified to be distributed